What Is Fluoride?

 Is Fluoride Safe?

 Several reports have been circulated all through the globe about the safety and efficiency of fluoride.
-In fact, after long years of careful research, the scientific conclusion is that properly-fluoridated water and fluoride-based kinds of toothpaste, milk, and salt are of superior benefit to one’s dental health.
+In fact, after long years of careful research, the scientific conclusion is that fluoridated water and toothpaste are essential to oral health.

-Fluoride helps minimize dental caries and generally causes no dangerous effects on a person’s overall wellness.
-Research has not unveiled proof that fluoride added to water causes no detrimental adverse effects if used correctly.
+Fluoride helps prevent cavities and has no adverse effects on a person’s overall health.
+However, research shows no proof that fluoride added to water has no adverse effects when used correctly.

-On the other hand, those opposed to fluoridation claim that fluoride added to water is damaging.
-However, in the correct amounts and used adequately, fluoride is 100% safe.
+On the other hand, those opposed to fluoridation claim that fluoride added to water is harmful.
+However, fluoride is entirely safe when used in the right amounts.

-However, there are cases where fluoride may be potentially damaging:
+However, there are some instances where fluoride may be harmful:

 - Excess fluoride intake is toxic and can cause fluorosis as it weakens the enamel (causing more caries).
 It also weakens our bones (decalcification and osteoporosis).